Nodes

 Explicit duplicate names are compile errors.

-Full file: examples/video_player.py
+Full file: examples/video_player/video_player.py

 """Adaptive-bitrate video player as a feedback control loop.